nemanjapetrovic/bracket-checker/README.md

 # Math expression brackets checker

 This is example of algorithm that can be used for checking math expression brackets.
-It's using Stack as data structor for expression validation.
+It's using Stack as data structure for expression validation.
 In math expression every opened bracket must have it's closed bracket.

+## Other
+	- Linux XUbuntu
+	- C++
+	- Code::Blocks

 [![N|Solid](http://www.blogworld.com/wp-content/uploads/2009/04/linkedin-logo.jpg)](https://rs.linkedin.com/in/nemanjapetrovic1994)